darrenldl/oali/README.md

 [![Build Status](https://travis-ci.org/darrenldl/oali.svg?branch=master)](https://travis-ci.org/darrenldl/oali)

 ## Warning
-Oali is still extremely early in development, and still WIP

-It is difficult to test an installer targeting a live CD automatically, so right now it's still a lot of manual testing

-Please do **NOT** use it for anything serious yet
+Oali is primarily developed for my personal use, so it is not designed to be general.
+If you require it to follow a vastly different workflow, consider forking it and adjusting it accordingly.

+Oali is not supported by Arch Linux devs or the community, and you should not ask anything about it at Arch Linux reddit or forum

+Anyhow, if you think your desired installation is quite close to mine, then continue reading

 ## Description
-Oali is an installer written in OCaml which sets up a (very opinionated) Arch Linux installation with following variations
+Oali is an installer written in OCaml which sets up a (very) opinionated Arch Linux installation with following variations

 - 3 disk layouts